 For the Max Strong Carl Dekkers visit this website.

 Thursday, 12 August 2010

 Richard Wilkes-Hunter was one busy writer.
 He contributed most of the romance stories as Kerry Mitchell, Shane Douglas, and Leslie Wilkes.
-Austlit claims that Karen Miller was Ray Slattery's pseudonym but with the same initials as RW-H I have my suspicions.
+Austlit claims that Karen Miller was Ray Slattery's pseudonym but as Karen Miller and Kerry Mitchell have the same initials I have suspect that Wilkes-Hunter might be responsible.
 Karen Miller was definitely a "house name".
 War story writer J E MacDonnell had a few romances reprinted in Finland too.
-Writers from Sydney's Calvert, Cleveland, and Horwitz publishing houses are represented -- I have no idea how this happened: Stanley H did travel the world negotiating contracts but I fail to see how smaller companies Cleveland and Calvert did this.
+Writers from Sydney's Calvert, Cleveland, and Horwitz publishing houses are represented -- I have no idea how this happened.
+Stanley Horwitz did travel the world negotiating contracts (according to my research), but I fail to see how smaller companies Cleveland and Calvert did this.
 I presume that they had an agent of some sort.
-(More on Nordic countries and Australian pulp fiction coming soon).
+If ever I have the time, I will contact Cleveland owner and see if he can shed any light on this.
 Any information about these writers, the companies or the pulp business would be greatly appreciated.

 Of the Australian authors Shane Douglas has the most titles (37), Kerry Mitchell (12), Shauna Marlowe (6), Karen Miller (3), Sheila Garland ( 4), and J E MacDonnell (2; 35 of his war books are there).
-The series in which they appear are predmoninantly doctor and nurse love stories and the books are printed several years after their Australian releases.
+Doctor and nurse love stories dominate - I wonder why?
+The books are printed several years after their Australian releases.